Abathargh/shimmer-listener/README.md

 sudo apt install pi-bluetooth
 ```

-This was tested with using a Rpi 4.
+This was tested using a Rpi 4.

 **Other Debian-like**